bfox9900/CAMEL99-ITC/CosmicConquest/On Forth Coding Style.md

 ### Number Input Example
 Here is the orginal word to get an numberic input from the player.
+There is nothing wrong with this code.
+It is simply not indiomatic Forth.
+Also it is harder to debug because you cannot test pieces of it interactively.

 ```
 : INPUT ( --- n1 ) ( number input routine)
    0       ( accumlator on the data stack )